top of page

 9am-5pm

-Bring the whole family to enjoy free park admission, food trucks, music, facepainting, live cultural performances and the return of the Anza Trail Color Guard.
+Bring the whole family to enjoy free park admission, crafts, music, food trucks, facepainting, live cultural performances and the return of the Anza Trail Color Guard.
 Meet “We are Better Together” area non-profits in the 1885 schoolhouse, tour the Griffin Museum and step back in time.

 Other Anza Inspired Events